cherkasovaa/rsschool-cv/cv.md

 Self-motivated developer with 2 years commercial experience in the gaming industry.
 Seeking to use proven skills in JavaScript and project management via JIRA to meet business needs.

 ## Experience
-* HTML5 Developer
+* HTML5 Developer.
    Absolutist Ltd.
    December 2018 – January 2020.

   Key Achievement:
   - Ported more than 40 flash games to JavaScript;